 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to paclitaxel protein-bound, or if you have a low number of white blood cells.
-You should not receive this medicine if you are pregnant or breastfeeding.
+You should not receive this medicine if you have had an allergic reaction to paclitaxel protein-bound injection.
+You should not receive this medicine if you are pregnant, or if you have a low number of white blood cells.

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.